 Forrester B2B Summit 2022 recap

-After four days of conversations with customers and prospects, meeting with Forrester analysts, and attending the various sessions, I had three major takeaways from this year’s summit:
+After four days of conversations with customers and prospects, meeting with Forrester analysts, and attending the various sessions, I had three major takeaways from the Forrester B2B Summit 2022:

 Managing technology complexity is a top priority for RevOps professionals at the Forrester B2B Summit